Cal State Northridge Matadors: Baseball

-The CSUN Matadors baseball team is a varsity intercollegiate athletic team of California State University, Northridge in Northridge, California, United States.
+The baseball team is a varsity intercollegiate athletic team of California State University, Northridge in Northridge, California, United States.
 The team is a member of the Big West Conference, which is part of the NCAA Division I. Cal State Northridge's first baseball team was fielded in 1959.
 The team plays its home games at 1,200-seat Matador Field.
 During its time in Division II, the Matadors baseball team won two national championships (1970, 1984).

 Basketball

 Men's basketball

-The CSUN Matadors men's basketball team represents California State University, Northridge in Northridge, California, United States.
+The men's basketball team represents California State University, Northridge in Northridge, California, United States.
 The school's team currently competes in the Big West Conference, which is part of the NCAA Division I. Cal State Northridge's first men's basketball team was fielded in 1958–1959.
 The team plays its home games at the 2,400-seat Premier America Credit Union Arena.

 Women's basketball

-The CSUN Matadors women's basketball team represents California State University, Northridge in Northridge, California, United States.
+The women's basketball team represents California State University, Northridge in Northridge, California, United States.
 The school's team currently competes in the Big West Conference, which is part of the NCAA Division I. Cal State Northridge's first women's basketball team was fielded in 1958–1959.
 The team plays its home games at the 2,400-seat Premier America Credit Union Arena.

 Soccer

 Men's soccer

-The CSUN Matadors men's soccer team have an NCAA Division I Tournament record of 1–7 through seven appearances.
+The men's soccer team have an NCAA Division I Tournament record of 1–7 through seven appearances.

 Women's soccer

-The CSUN Matadors women's soccer team have an NCAA Division I Tournament record of 0–1 through one appearance.
+The women's soccer team have an NCAA Division I Tournament record of 0–1 through one appearance.